sh4dman23/XFiesta/README.md

 ### User Profiling
 ![Profile](readme_images/profile.png)

 In XFiesta, users are mainly identified by their username, which is unique for every user.
 Besides a username, every user has a name, an about me (which shows default value on the profile page, if the user chooses to keep it empty), a profile picture and interests.
 Interests have a core functionality in XFiesta, as the user's feed personalization, as well as friend recommendations are done based on their interests.
 Interests are fixed and users are able to add and remove interests from their profile.
-While users have the option to leave their 'About Me' and 'Interests' sections empty, we encourage them to provide information in these fields.
+While users have the option to leave their "About Me" and "Interests" sections empty, we encourage them to provide information in these fields.
 Doing so enhances the personalization experience and helps connect users with like-minded individuals.
 Users also have a "carnival points" count which works similar to "karma" in reddit.

 ### Friends
 ![Friends](readme_images/friends.png)